 In summary, using the income figures provided, the tax payable for the various tax structures are shown in the opposite table.

-As you can see, there are some quite dramatic differences and do vary dramatically pending the size and structure of income derived.
-While a partnership structure appears to be the most tax effective in this example, this would not necessarily be the case if the assessable income was $1 million as the partners would then each have to pay some tax at the highest marginal tax rate of 45% (plus 2% Medicare Levy).
+As you can see, there are some quite significant differences and they do vary dramatically depending upon the size and structure of income derived.
+While a partnership structure appears to be the most tax effective in this example, this would not necessarily be the case if the assessable income was $1 million as the partners would then each have to pay tax at the highest marginal tax rate of 45% (plus 2% Medicare Levy).

 Please note that when you’re investing or structuring your financial affairs there are other important factors to consider besides tax.